After some types of leukaemia treatment you might develop long term effects weeks, months or years after the treatment has ended.

 It can also help to know about the risk of developing late effects.
 Ask your specialist doctor or nurse about possible side effects.

 Keeping as healthy as possible can help to reduce the chance of some problems developing.
-This includes not smoking, eating a well balanced diet, keeping a healthy weight and exercising regularly.
+This includes not smoking, eating a well balanced diet, keeping a healthy weight and doing regular physical activity.

-Talk to your treatment team about any symptom that worries you.
+Talk to your healthcare team about any symptom that worries you.
 You don't have to wait for your next appointment.

 Researchers are interested in the long term effect of treatment for all types of childhood cancer.
 Ongoing research studies are monitoring children who have had cancer.
 The studies do regular checks on the children for the rest of their lives.